Thomaswang0822/loma_differentiable/logs/reparam.md

 1. the condition itself must be a BinaryOp(), whose op is among `>, >=, <, <=`
 2. the lhs expression must have x and be linear in x
 3. the rhs expression must have t and be linear in t
+4. `m, n, k, p` should not contain `x` and `t`, but can be more complicated expressions other than constant floats.

 Besides extracting coefficients, the other goal is to turn the op into **> or >=**.
 The compiler will simply negate (add a minus sign) to all 4 coefficients when it sees **< or <=**, which is mathematically equivalent.
 This saves trouble in the next steps.